The Fringe Dwellers: Production

 Beresford had been interested in making a film from the novel since he read it in the mid-1970s, buying his copy at a second-hand book shop in London.
-Funding was difficult to raise but eventually was done through the Australian Film Commission and Queensland Film Corporation.
+Funding was difficult to raise, but eventually was done through the Australian Film Commission and Queensland Film Corporation.
 The Fringe Dwellers was shot in Cherbourg and Murgon, Queensland, Australia.

 Awards

 The film was nominated for seven AFI Awards and won for the Best Adapted Screenplay (Bruce Beresford, Rhoisin Beresford).
 It was also entered into the 1986 Cannes Film Festival.
-Some Aboriginal activists walked out of the screening at Cannes.
+Cinema Papers reported that "three Aboriginal activists walked out" of the screening at Cannes, without naming them or giving any further details.
+This claim is repeated in David Stratton's book The Avocado Plantation.
+However, this is difficult to substantiate and the Sydney Morning Herald reported that there were "no mass walkouts".

 Box office

 The Fringe Dwellers grossed $174,433 at the box office in Australia.